Star Delta Connection

-A single-phase AC power system consists of a power source connected through a pair of wires to a load.
-There are circuits and systems where the AC power source operates at the same frequency and magnitude of voltage but in different phases known as polyphase systems.
-The most common polyphase systems are 3-phase systems where 3 power sources have the same frequency and amplitude but a phase difference of 120°.
-Why particularly 120° because the armature coils in the generator are placed 120° apart.
+A single-phase AC power system consists of a power source connected to a load through a pair of wires.
+There are circuits and systems where the AC power source operates at the same frequency and magnitude of voltage but in different phases, known as polyphase systems.
+The most common polyphase systems are 3-phase systems, where three power sources have the same frequency and amplitude but a phase difference 120°.
+This is particularly 120° because the armature coils in the generator are placed 120° apart.

 polyphase system. two-phase and three-wire system. three-phase four-wire system